ASAP has recently undertaken a project for Médecins Sans Frontières (MSF) to conduct a market assessment of HIV diagnostics.

 Director of Operations

-Hilary Nkulu is South African and lives in Pretoria, Gauteng Province where she is establishing ASAP’s new South African office.
+Hilary Nkulu is South African and lives in Pretoria, Gauteng Province where she has recently established ASAP’s new South African office.

 Hilary is a highly skilled manager in the development sector working particularly on gender-based violence, HIV and other public health issues.